Garage Floor Cracked Or Uneven – How Do You Fix It?

 3. Slab Jacking With Polyurethane Foam

 Slab jacking with polyurethane is similar to slab jacking with slurry, but it is considered a better solution.
-The polyurethane foam is preferred over the slurry as it is easy for technicians to predict how far it will expand.
+The polyurethane foam is preferred over slurry as it is easy for technicians to predict how far it will expand.

-However, the technic used in incorporating the polyurethane foam is the same as the one used to inject in the slurry.
+However, the technic used in incorporating the polyurethane foam is the same as the one used to inject the slurry.
 The only difference is that polyurethane needs larger holes to be drilled into the concrete.
 A calculated amount of foam is injected into the slanted concrete slab.
-After the foam has rested, a concrete patch is added onto the drilled holes to cover them.
+After the foam has rested, a concrete patch is added to the drilled holes to cover them.

 Polyurethane foam is lighter than the slurry mixture.
 This reduces the load weight on the ground under the concrete floor.
 Even though the foam is lighter, it does not sink when applying a heavy load on the garage floor.